bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

     p -.-> a;
 ```

-### Composition Strategy
+### Strategy

-The strategy of the first iteration is to use Markov Chains to generate variations of the initial seed.
+Experiment #1 uses Markov Chains to generate variations of the initial seed.
+The starting point are three seed models (frequencies, amplitudes, durations.)

 ### Creating the seed